4 Igneous Processes and Volcanoes

 Figure 4.67: Old lahars around Tacoma, Washington.

-Several major cities, including Tacoma, are located on prehistoric flows that extend for many kilometers across the flood plains surrounding Mount Rainier in Washington (see map).
-A map of Mount Baker in Oregon shows a similar potential hazard for flows (see map).
-A tragic scenario played out recently, in 1985, when a from the Nevado del Ruiz in Colombia buried the town of Armero and killed an estimated 23,000 people.
+Several major cities, including Tacoma, are located on prehistoric lahar flows that extend for many kilometers across the flood plains surrounding Mount Rainier in Washington (see map).
+A map of Mount Baker in Oregon shows a similar potential hazard for lahar flows (see map).
+A tragic scenario played out recently, in 1985, when a lahar from the Nevado del Ruiz volcano in Colombia buried the town of Armero and killed an estimated 23,000 people.

 Monitoring

 Geologists use various instruments to detect changes or indications that an eruption is imminent.
-The three videos show different types of monitoring used to predict eruptions 1) earthquake activity; 2) increases in gas emission; and 3) changes in land surface orientation and elevation.
+The three videos show different types of volcanic monitoring used to predict eruptions 1) earthquake activity; 2) increases in gas emission; and 3) changes in land surface orientation and elevation.

 QR code